What is a SKU and How Should You Use It?

 Try Square for Retail free for 30 days.

-A UPC, or universal product code, is a 12-digit numeric code that is attached to products wherever they are sold, for external use.
+A UPC, or universal product code, is a 12-digit numeric code attached to products wherever they are sold for external use.
 (It’s often referred to as a “UPC code”, awkwardly translating to “universal product code code”.)
 UPCs generally appear alongside a machine-readable barcode.

-Then again, there are a lot of retailers that use UPCs as SKUs.
-But smaller shops (especially those that make their own products) may find it beneficial to create their own SKU system.
+However, many retailers use UPCs as SKUs.
+Smaller shops (especially those that make their own products—like Donegal Chocolatier, Axel) may find creating their own SKU system beneficial.

 SKU vs GTIN codes

-Stock keeping units and UPCs aren’t the only codes you’ll need to consider when putting together an effective inventory system.
-Global Trade Item Numbers (GTINs) are another piece of jargon worth getting your head around.
+Stockkeeping units and UPCs aren’t the only codes you’ll need to consider when putting together an effective inventory system.
+Global Trade Item Numbers (GTINs) are another piece of jargon worth understanding.

 The main thing to understand is that while SKUs are generally for internal use within a specific business, GTINs are external.
 They stay with a product throughout the supply chain, from the original manufacturer and warehouse onwards.